sbuschjaeger/rf-double-descent/Readme.md

-# Code for the paper "There is no Double-Descent in Random Forest"
+# Code for the paper "There is no Double-Descent in Random Forests"

 This repository contains the code to run the experiments for our paper called "There is no Double-Descent in Random Forest".
-In the paper we highlight experiments on the TODO dataset, but this implementation also supports more datasets out of the box.
+In the paper we highlight experiments on the 5 different datasets (adult, bank, eeg, magic, nomao), but this implementation also supports more datasets out of the box.
 Most of the code should be somewhat commented and self-explanatory given the two caveats below.
 To run the experiments simply clone this repository

     git@github.com:sbuschjaeger/rf-double-descent.git